Search this site

 "Let's play today.
 You strike, and I will chase.
 I owe you a turn at striking," I told him.

 Gaya agreed after much coaxing.
-He was an ordinary labourer; I was an officer.
+He was an ordinary worker; I was an officer.
 A gulf separated us.
 He was feeling very embarrassed.
-I was also feeling a bit embarrassed; not because I was about to play with Gaya but because people would find it a pantomime and gather around us.
+I was also feeling embarrassed; not because I was about to play with Gaya but because people would find it a pantomime and gather around us.
 There would be no enjoyment while playing before a horde of spectators; but, then, it was impossible to stay without playing.
 We decided to go to a secluded spot away from the village and play.
 There would be no one to watch us; we could play to our heart's content and revel in childhood memories.